dmarke34/Audio-Visualizer/README.md

 - Considered the world's earliest melody
 - 1400 BCE
 - Cuneiform signs of the ancient Hurrian language written on a clay tablet
-- Discovered in the 1950s at Ugarit, Syria
+- Discovered in the 1950s in Ugarit, Syria

 Song #2: Epitaph of Seikilos